wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 ```
 It spawns futures as tasks instead of closures as threads.
 And note that we need to await it at the end.

+Those familiar with async Rust would notice that this looks very similar to [joining futures](https://docs.rs/futures/latest/futures/future/fn.join.html).
+Internally, though, it is different.
+By spawning the futures to the executor, we can [get asymptotically better performance](https://www.reddit.com/r/rust/comments/ym45s6/comment/iv1xt2r/?utm_source=share&utm_medium=web2x&context=3) compared to joining.

 ## Unsoundness of scoped tasks

 Unfortunately, `scoped_tasks` as envisioned provides an unsound API.
 How so?
 Let's demonstrate by abusing the function step-by-step.